↑

 High-Protein Snacks

-Now that I’ve shared the benefits of protein, let’s look at some lazy ways to get it.
+Now that I’ve shared the benefits of protein, let’s explore some easy ways to incorporate it into your diet.
 Below, I’ve provided a sample day of eating to get 100 grams of protein with little effort.

 • Greek yogurt